Harry Blyth: Influence

+Blyth’s fiction exemplifies the energetic, melodramatic style of the Victorian penny press.
+His narratives often explored crime, urban corruption, and hidden social tensions.
+He was a master of the serialized format, favoring swift plots, high emotion, and dramatic irony.
+Though less refined than the canonical Victorian novelists, Blyth’s work was immensely popular with the general public.

-Blyth's work, though now mostly forgotten, had a largely hidden influence on later writers.
+His work, though now mostly forgotten, had a largely hidden influence on later writers.
 The conspiracy scenes of The Accusing Shadow (1894) anticipate similar, later scenes in G.K.
 Chesterton's The Man Who Was Thursday, Agatha Christie's The Secret of Chimneys, and Dorothy L. Sayers' The Cave of Ali Baba.
 Run to Earth features Mrs. Pink, one of the earliest fictional female criminal masterminds.
 The ending of the story foreshadows Arthur Conan Doyle's ending in The Adventure of the Illustrious Client, written almost 30 years later.